Should we run SQL Server on the default port 1433

 The most common technique is to scan a range of IP addresses (range of computers) for given open ports or scan a single computer for open ports.
 This way, a hacker can find any computer running SQL Server regardless of what port the SQL Server is running on.

 An example of a good port scanning tool is Nmap.
-It takes 33 seconds to scan my home network to find hosts with port 1433 open, i.e. those with SQL Server running on the default port:
+It takes 33 seconds to scan my home network to find hosts with port 1433

-But what happens if we change SQL Server to run on 14331 port?
+port?
 Since we are now running a custom port, the attacker must scan an entire range of ports to find which one responds with SQL Server.
 Scanning a known port will not give any results:

 Ok, so let’s scan the entire network for any open port and find those with SQL Server.
 This means scanning all 65535 ports for every computer.
 Well, we can probably skip the first 1000 ports as these are the most common that would unlikely host SQL Server.

-So we have found our new port 14331 but I didn’t know what I was looking for.
+but I didn’t know what I was looking for.
 I would not know what was behind it.
 We just know it’s open, and there is something listening behind it.
 We have also found all sorts of all other ports that could potentially be running SQL Server.
 We don’t know what.
 The most important difference is that this scan took 18240 seconds.
 That’s 5 hours.
-The -T argument tells Nmap how aggressive the scan should be.
-The -T4 is as fast as I could make it.
-Anything faster would not return any results as it would start skipping services that do not respond fast enough (we’re talking micro and milliseconds).
+The -T

-Keep in mind that my network is tiny C class range 192.*.
-If you are running A 10.* or B 172.* class network that 5 hours will turn into days.
+Keep in mind that my network is tiny C class range 192.*

 If someone hangs around your network undetected for 5 hours, you have a bigger problem than what port SQL Server runs on.